-These benefits are clear and compelling; however, there are also drawbacks to procurement card programs.
+The benefits of procurement cards are clear and compelling; however, there are also drawbacks to procurement card programs.
 Firstly, there are the obvious concerns about potential abuse and/or misuse of P-cards.
 Strong internal oversight is essential, with strict spending limits imposed on each card.
-Prior to issuing cards to employees, management should clearly stipulate how, when and where the cards can be used and specify penalties for misuse, abuse, fraud or payment delinquency.
+Prior to issuing P-cards to employees, management should clearly stipulate how, when and where the cards can be used and specify penalties for misuse, abuse, fraud or payment delinquency.
 Some firms require employees to undergo a credit review before issuing them company P-cards.

 These issues would clearly be problematic if a taxing authority were to come calling with an audit notice.
 Thus a review of internal recordkeeping policy is in order prior to implementation of a corporate procurement card program to ensure that card purchases are properly analyzed for monthly use tax accrual and reporting purposes and properly documented for later review in the event of an audit.

 To prevent compliance problems and defend against audit challenges, companies must put procedures in place to accrue and record use tax on a frequent, regular basis.
 Monthly card statements and appropriate backup documentation should be catalogued and archived for audit purposes.

 It is also important to ensure adherence to internal procedure so that cardholders provide the necessary tax information and transaction documentation in a timely manner.
 For these reasons, it is imperative that companies dedicate appropriate resources to the organization’s tax reporting and internal audit functions.

 Supporting documentation that should be maintained includes: